rakutentech/android-miniapp/miniapp/USERGUIDE.md

 You can handle each exception type differently if you would like different behavior for different cases.
 For example you may wish to display a different error message when the server contains no published versions of a mini app.
 See the full list of exceptions in the [API docs](api/com.rakuten.tech.mobile.miniapp/-mini-app/create.html).

+**Note:** Preview Mode
+In preview mode, you can have multiple versions of single miniapp so you can load the specific version with MiniAppInfo object by using `MiniApp.instance().create(MINI_APP_INFO, miniAppMessageBridge)`.

 ## Advanced